nandinibansal2000/Vaccine-Passport-Verification/README.md

 - run `truffle migrate`
 - open console using `truffle console`
 - Connect to metamask from your browser using custom RPC or localhost 8545.
+- Add ether to your wallet
+  - Click on import account in metamask
-- Add ether to your wallet using one of the private keys displayed in the output of `npx ganache-cli`.
+  - Use one of the private keys displayed in the output of `npx ganache-cli`.
 - Start Frontend using `npm start`